 Fax, mail, or drop off your completed Tow Hearing Request Form using the Hearings Office contact information provided on this web page.

-You will need to complete a Request to Reschedule Form, which must be received in the Hearings Office at least 48 hours prior to date and time of the scheduled hearing (not including Saturday, Sunday, or recognized City of Portland holidays).
+You will need to complete a Request to Reschedule Form, which must be received in the Hearings Office at least 48 hours prior to the date and time of the scheduled hearing (not including Saturday, Sunday, or recognized City of Portland holidays).
 It is up to the Hearings Officer if a request to reschedule is granted.
 It is the requester's (appellant's) responsibility to timely inquire as to whether or not the hearing has been rescheduled.

 You will need to contact the Bureau that sent you the notification letter.